 You can start the observer before or after you enable fast-start failover.
-However, it is recommended that you have the observer running whenever you have fast-start failover enabled.
-If fast-start failover is enabled, the observer immediately begins monitoring the status and connections to the primary and target standby databases.
+If fast-start failover is already enabled, the observer immediately begins monitoring the status and connections to the primary and target standby databases.
+If fast-start failover is not already enabled, the observer waits until fast-start failover gets enabled and then begins monitoring.